Mapping Invasive Species Using Supervised Machine Learning and AVIRIS-NG#

 Explore Sample Land Type Plot-Level Data#

-For plot-level training data, we will use a small dataset over the Cape Town Peninsula of South Africa of manually collected invasive plant and land cover label
+For plot-level training data, we will use a small dataset over the Cape Town Peninsula of South Africa of manually collected invasive plant and land cover labels

 # let's first create a DataFrame and assign labels to each class